 - soil probe

-- ruler

 - tape

 - bucket

 - sampling bag

+- ruler

 - Cornell Nutrient Analysis Lab submission sheet

-Steps (field exercise)
+Step One (field exercise)

-- 1. Observe plot and design a representative sampling scheme for your site.
-Make sure to note your design in your lab notebook and why you chose that particular pattern. - 2.
-Measure 20 cm on a soil probe and mark with tape - 3.
+1. Observe plot and design a representative sampling scheme for your site.
+Make sure to note your design in your lab notebook and why you chose that particular pattern.

+- 2. Measure 20 cm on a soil probe and mark with tape - 3.
 Take 15 to 20 samples to a 20 cm depth.
-Place soil samples in bucket. - 4.
-Mix soil thoroughly, take a sub sample, and place soil in the sampling bag.
-You will submit this sample along with the submission sheet. - 5.
-Complete submission sheet with field history of your sample.
+Place soil samples in bucket.

+4. Mix soil thoroughly, take a sub sample, and place soil in the sampling bag.
+You will submit this sample along with the submission sheet.

+5. Complete submission sheet with field history of your sample.
 Give sample and sheet to your TA.
 Make sure to record your sample has the ID number below.
 You will need this number to get your results back from the lab.

-Steps (lab exercise) - to be completed later in November.
+Step Two (lab exercise) - this will be completed in a later lab.

-- Examine the nutrient analysis sheets from one of the Dilmun Hill plots. - 2.
-Find recommended lime and fertilizer rates for growing corn (grain) in this soil for this year (1st year corn:grain) and record in Table 2. - 3.
-Choose fertilizer materials from information provided in the lab, and using their nutrient contents, calculate the amount of these fertilizers needed per acre for this soil.
-Record in Table 2 the lbs/acre needed to meet recommendations. - 4.
-Calculate the amount of lime needed per acre for this soil and record in Table 2.
+1. Examine the nutrient analysis sheets from one of the Dilmun Hill plots.

+2. Find recommended lime and fertilizer rates for growing corn (grain) in this soil for this year (1st year corn:grain) and record in Table 2.

+3. Choose fertilizer materials from information provided in the lab, and using their nutrient contents, calculate the amount of these fertilizers needed per acre for this soil.
+Record in Table 2 the lbs/acre needed to meet recommendations.

+4. Calculate the amount of lime needed per acre for this soil and record in Table 2.
 Remember your recommendation is based on 100% effective neutralizing value of CaCO3.
 Therefore, you need to divide the recommended rate of lime by the ENV of hydrated lime.